 Gordon Gecko.
 The Wolf of Wall Street.
 Christian Bale’s portrayal of Michael Burry in the Big Short.
 These characters embody the public idea of ruthless finance types who will use every trick in the book – including cheating pensioners out of their money – to make their own millions.

-To that roster of characters I’d like to add me, Conrad Quilty-Harper, blogger, digital editor and the proud owner of £199.28 worth of stocks and shares.
+To that roster of characters I’d like to add me, Conrad Quilty-Harper, blogger, digital editor and the proud owner of £636.36 worth of stocks, commodities and bonds.
 I’m not going to make millions with my tiny pot of money, but to own those shares at least I didn’t have to move to Wall Street, don a double-breasted suit or set up an ISDA Master Agreement*: I simply downloaded an app on my phone.

-This is a review of Freetrade.io, a new app, based in London, which allows its users to access a selection of shares available to buy in the UK.
-With a few touches and a thumb press, you can buy and sell shares and have a very good reason to reinstall the iOS Stocks app.
+This is a review of Freetrade.io, a new app, based in London, which allows its users to access a selection of shares available to buy in the UK and abroad.
+With a few touches and a thumb press, you can buy and sell shares, and have a very good reason to reinstall the iOS Stocks app.